 Another example, this time it's 14000 size.

-Another reel; look at the washer.
+Another reel; look at the washer climbing out of the reel.

 In total 11 actual production retail 2019 Stella SW were checked, all except one displayed the issue.
 All the sizes released so far are affected.